-1 Corporate Information
+1 Corporate information

-Warasgaon Tourism Limited ('the Company') is a public limited company domiciled in India and is incorporated under the provisions of the erstwhile Companies Act, 1956.
-The Company is principally engaged in the business of "Tourism and Transportation" at Lavasa, Maharashtra, India.
-The registered office of the Company is located at Hincon House, LBS Marg, Vikhroli (West), Mumbai - 400083, India.
-The Company was incorporated on 25 February 2010 (CIN: U63040MH2010PLC200459).
+Sahyadri City Management Limited ('the Company') is a public limited company incorporated and domiciled in India and having its business of city management at Lavasa, Maharashtra, India.
+The registered office of the Company is located at Hincon House, LBS Marg, Vikhroli (West), Mumbai - 400 083, India.
+The Company was incorporated on 12 March 2010 (CIN: U74900MH2010PLC200834).